enarjord/passivbot/README.md

 in other words, at first new candidates will vary wildly from the best settings, towards the end they will vary less, "fine tuning" the settings.

+it is possible to run the same backtest in two or more terminals simultaneously.  they will share best candidate and dump results in same file for later analysis.

+if you wish to do so, be sure to start only one and let it finish downloading trades and making a trades_list cache before starting the others.

+also be sure to give a new unique session_name.

 ------------------------------------------------------------------

 about settings, bybit example: